btbytes/old_btbytes.github.io/index.md

 The defensive way to handle this is: put the source files in a git repo, so that you can always revert the changes back.

-Alternatively, you can write the changed contents to a temporary file, and rename that file to the original file if there were no errors.
+In addition, you can write the changed contents to a temporary file, and rename that file to the original file if there were no errors.
 Essentially.

 	$ ./processing_script original.txt > temp.txt && mv temp.txt original.txt